AshokSubedi5/CopyFileToMultipleRemoteServer/README.md

-# CopyToMultipleRemoteServer
+# Copy To Multiple Remote Server
-Copy to multiple server path dynamically server and content
+ This will allow to Copy source directory to  multiple server path.

+ #Steps
+ * update server path to <strong>Serverlist.txt</strong>
+ * Copy your source file to source directory
+ * Start Start.cmd